splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Monitor all instances in a navigator
 ---------------------------------------

   .. note:: The following section describes components shared by all navigators.
-For components specific the Network Explorer and Kubernetes navigators, see :ref:`network-explorer-network-map` and :ref:`infrastructure-k8s-nav`.
+For components specific to the Network Explorer and Kubernetes navigators, see :ref:`network-explorer-network-map` and :ref:`infrastructure-k8s-nav`.

 In most navigators, you have two options to monitor your instances: table view and heat map view.